 Serving Suggestions

-- Used as a base for a vegan eggs benny (there is a recipe in my cookbook)
+- With vegan eggs Benny (there is a recipe in my cookbook).

-- Turned into mini pizzas for the kiddos
+- Turned into quick mini pizzas for the kiddos.

-- Toast and top with your favourite toast toppings (avocado, grilled tomatoes, mushrooms etc).
+- Toast and top with your favorite toast toppings (avocado, vegan cheese, grilled tomatoes, mushrooms, etc.).

 Recipe